 16 “Sweet Sixteen” Birthday Party Ideas

-- Throw a “Murder Mystery Dinner Party.”
-Each guest receives his/her character and the plot with the invitation and arrives ready to solve the mystery!
-Clues are added throughout the evening, and by the end of three courses, hopefully no one else disappears.
+- Murder Mystery Dinner Party.
+Each guest receives the plot with his/her character in the invitation and arrives ready to solve the mystery!
+Clues are added throughout the evening, and by the end of three courses, hopefully no one else disappears…

-- How about a “Breakfast at Tiffany’s” themed party and photo shoot!?
-Request that guests wear “Tiffany blue” and black, and hire a photographer to capture the glamor of the day!
-End the day with a showing of Audrey Hepburn’s classic movie, and hand each guest her own faux Rhode Island pearl necklace party favor!
+- Breakfast at Tiffany’s.
+Girls “Chanel” their inner Audrey Hepburn by dressing in Tiffany blue and black; hire a photographer to capture the glamour of the day!
+End the day with a showing of Audrey Hepburn’s classic movie, and hand each guest her own strand of pearls!

-- Grab your boots and hat and come on down for a “Barn Party“!!Hire a professional line dance expert and dance the night away to some good ole country music!
+- Barn Party.
+Giddy up, and celebrate the birthday girl Western style.
+Hire a D.J., play country music, and line dance the night away!
 Serve barbecue with traditional beans & coleslaw.
 This skillet blackberry cobbler would make the perfect yummy and rustic dessert.
-Use bandanas as napkins, place mats, party favors and more.
-Use hay bales as benches for those who need a load off their feet!!
+Use bandanas as napkins, place mats, and party favors.
+Use hay bales as benches for those who are all tuckered out. :)

 Sweet 16 Birthday Gift Ideas